/

 Lots, stage lots, reserves, roads, common properties, easements, Crown land services, restrictions, administrative boundaries, Crown allotments, Crown portions, building boundaries, building returns, connections, splays, offset, unsurveyed and natural boundaries.

-Traverse lines, radiations, traverse points, survey control marks, and reference marks.
 There is provision to include additional layers to the CAD file, however these should be used for internal purposes only, as they will not be validated and will not be shown on the final ePlan.

 What plan types are supported by the SCFF/ePlan process?

-Must the SCFF include connections to MGA?
+Does the SCFF need to include connections to MGA?

-However, if the plan does not satisfy non-survey requirements, while initial versions of the SCFF may be on a Local coordinate system, the expectation is that the final version of the SCFF/ePlan will be connected to MGA or, in the case of a partial survey subdivision, the appropriate datum in accordance with the Victorian Cadastral Surveys Practice Directives.
-Surveyors must ensure that the survey data in their latest version of an ePlan (in SPEAR) is consistent with the survey information shown on the Abstract of Field Records (PDF).
+If the plan does not satisfy non-survey requirements, while initial versions of the SCFF may be on a local coordinate system, the expectation is that the final version of the SCFF/ePlan will be connected to MGA.
+In the case of a partial survey subdivision, the appropriate datum should be used, in accordance with the Victorian Cadastral Surveys Practice Directives.

 Do I need to show parcel dimensions in the SCFF?